apache/spark/README.md

     ./sparkR

+The `sparkR` script automatically creates a SparkContext with Spark by default in local mode.
+To specify the Spark master of a cluster for the automatically created SparkContext, you can run

+    MASTER=<Spark master URL> ./sparkR

 If you have installed it directly from github, you can include the SparkR package and then initialize a SparkContext.
 For example to run with a local Spark master you can launch R and then run